KMKfw/kmk_firmware/docs/encoder.md

 encoder_map = [
     [
-        (KC.VOLU,KC.VOLD,2),# Only 1 encoder is being used, so only one tuple per layer is required ],
+        (KC.VOLU,KC.VOLD,2),'# Only 1 encoder is being used, so only one tuple per layer is required' ],
     [
         (Zoom_in, Zoom_out,1),